rhiyasharma/Reports/README.md

 #### Files:
 1. Final Report

-### II.
-GRA Propsals
-Outlining the work done as a Graduate Research Assistant and proposing the next steps.
+### III.
+Comparative Gene Expression Analysis
+#### Abstract:
+Developed a pipeline to conduct the differential gene expression of the RNASeq data - Cisplatin-resistant (GSE122130) and FOLFOX-resistant (GSE128967) tumor samples in patients suffering from Gastric Cancer by using tools like DESEQ2, Salmon and HISAT2 and analyzed the DEGs by using iDEP
 #### Files:
-1. Summer GRA Proposal
-2. Fall 2020 GRA Proposal
+1. Gene Expression Analysis Report

-### III.
+### IV.
 Understanding the Mechanism of Shilajit by Using Network Pharmacology Approach
 #### Abstract:
 1. Created a pharmacological network of Shilajit (Ayuredic drug) to depict the interaction of bio-actives with molecular targets of cancer using Cytoscape <br/>
 2. Performed target identification of the bio-actives of Shilajit to predict which component has the most associations with cancer related diseases and could pose as a potential drug target for cancer treatments
 #### Files:
 1. Synopsis Report
 2. Final Report